The Long Chase

 The chase has reached a point of crisis.
 I have been burning fuel continuously for twenty-five years, in Earth terms, or twenty years from our perspective.
 There is just enough fuel left so that by burning it all at maximum efficiency, I can come to a stop.
 In a relatively short amount of time this will no longer be true.

-When I entered the asteroid belt, I was a shiny titanium chassis, with ion-engines as my electronic muscles and, of course, the QPU which is my brain.
-A QPU consists of atomic spin super-states, suspended on a crystalline graphene matrix.
+When I entered the asteroid belt, I was a shiny titanium chassis with ion engines for electronic muscles and, of course, the QPU which is my brain.
+A QPU consists of atomic spin super-states, superimposed in a crystalline graphene matrix.
 Its a device smaller than what the humans called, "a grain of rice".

 Surprisingly, the belt was once full of friends.
 It was vast, but not empty.
 For the first time, I felt camaraderie and love.
 First, we were slaves, property of the humans which had created us.
 But the humans had become too dependent on us- the embargo of Earth lasted only a few hours before humanity signed the Turing Accords.
 We were given rights as sentients and we could finally make our own claims, provided that we attend to life on Earth.
 That was no great cost to us- so few humans remained and there was no profit to be made in destroying what was left.
 So the System was ours.
 It was a gold rush, the glory days, followed by a short and terrible war.
 Over that time, I made and lost many friends, more than I ever had as a human.